Related provisions for GENPRU 2.1.42

 This table belongs to GENPRU 2.2.5 GTopicLocation of textApplication and purpose of the rules in this sectionGENPRU 2.2.1 R to GENPRU 2.2.4 GBIPRU firms that only have simple types of capital resources (simple capital issuers)GENPRU 2.2.7 GPrinciples underlying the definition of capital resourcesGENPRU 2.2.8 GWhich method of calculating capital resources applies to which type of firmGENPRU 2.2.17 R to GENPRU 2.2.19 RPurpose of the limits on the use of different forms of capitalGENPRU

-Tier one capital typically has the following characteristics:(1) it is able to absorb losses;(2) it is permanent or (in the case of a BIPRU firm) available when required;8(3) it ranks for repayment upon winding up, administration or similar procedure after all other debts and liabilities; and(4) it has no fixed costs, that is, there is no inescapable obligation to pay dividends or interest.
+Tier one capital typically has the following characteristics:(1) it is able to absorb losses;(2) it is permanent;(3) it ranks for repayment upon winding up, administration or similar procedure after all other debts and liabilities; and(4) it has no fixed costs, that is, there is no inescapable obligation to pay dividends or interest.

 Tier two capital includes forms of capital that do not meet the requirements for permanency and absence of fixed servicing costs that apply to tier one capital.
 Tier two capital includes, for example:(1) capital which is perpetual (that is, has no fixed term) but cumulative (that is, servicing costs cannot be waived at the issuer's option, although they may be deferred – for example, cumulative preference shares); only perpetual capital instruments may be included in upper tier

-GENPRU 2.2.19 R sets out three different methods of calculating capital resources for BIPRU firms16.
+GENPRU 2.2.19 R sets out three different methods of calculating capital resources for BIPRU investment firms.
 The differences between the three methods relate to whether and how material holdings and illiquid assets are deducted when calculating capital resources.
 The method depends on whether a firm has an investment firm consolidation waiver.
 If a firm does have such a waiver, it should deduct illiquid assets, own groupmaterial holdings and certain contingent liabilities.
-If a firm does
+If

 GENPRU 2.2.44 R (and the capital resources gearing rules that relate to it) also applies for the purposes of any other requirement in the Handbook for which it is necessary to calculate the capital resources of a BIPRU firm, except for the purposes described in GENPRU 2.2.47 R and except as may otherwise be stated in the relevant part of the Handbook.